 Applicants must have a Grade 12 high school diploma (by Alberta standards) or equivalent.
-If an applicant received education outside of Canada, an International Qualifications Assessment Certificate is required.
+If an applicant received education outside of Canada, an International Qualifications Assessment Certificate or World Education Services (WES) verification is required.

 Good ethical character is fundamental.
 Applicants cannot have been involved in any criminal activity (detected or undetected) within the three-year period before the date of application to the EPS.
 If a criminal record exists, the applicant must obtain a pardon before the application will be considered.
 An application will not be accepted if there is an outstanding criminal prosecution against the applicant.

 Excellent health is a requirement.
 Applicants should take the medical requirements self- assessment to see if they qualify in this area.